Black Diamond Liquid Point

 See the Women's Black Diamond Liquid Point See the Men's Black Diamond Liquid Point

 Over the last few years, Black Diamond has assembled an impressive lineup of outdoor gear, from ski jackets and insulation to casual lifestyle apparel.
 The Liquid Point is their leading performance rain jacket, built with 2.5-layer Gore-Tex Paclite and featuring a rare athletic fit (rain jackets usually err on the casual side).
 We took the women’s Liquid Point to rainy and windy Patagonia and were impressed by its high-end look and feel.
 However, performance came up a little short, especially considering the steep price tag.
 Below we break down our experiences with the Liquid Point.
-To see how it stacks up to the competition, see our article on the best rain jackets.
+To see how it stacks up to the competition, see our articles on the best rain jackets and best women's rain jackets.